 How are refunds issued?

-Will a refund be sent to me automatically after I drop a course before the 100% drop date?
+Will a refund be sent to me automatically after I drop a course before the 100 percent drop date?

-No, you would need to contact a Student Accounts representative at (312) 362-8610 to request a refund, otherwise a refund will be sent to you at the end of the term if you are still eligible.
+If your entire account balance was paid in full through your personal payment, you would need to contact a Student Accounts representative at (312) 362-8610 to request a refund, otherwise a refund will be sent to you at the end of the term if you are still eligible to receive the refund.

 What if I lose my refund check or the check does not reach me?